 • Confidence and competence in the full range of practical skills, taking the initiative in, for example, planning and carrying out scientific investigations.

 • Excellent scientific knowledge and understanding which is demonstrated in written and verbal explanations, solving challenging problems and reporting scientific findings.

 • High levels of originality, imagination or innovation in the application of skills.

 • The ability to undertake practical work in a variety of contexts, including fieldwork.

 • A passion for science and its application in past, present and future technologies.

 As young inquisitive scientists, the children at Warwick Road aim to observe, test and practically explore the evolving world around them by answering questions posed through the six yearly units of study.
-Designed around the new curriculum, team work is an essential requirement of the manageable hands-on science lessons in the Science Bug scheme.
+Designed around the new curriculum, team work is an essential requirement of the manageable hands-on science lessons in which we provide.
 This is demonstrated by the use of the “Simon Says game” in Year 1.
 This is used to determine which body parts the children know and can name.

 In Year 2, whilst working through the topic ‘Uses of materials’, children learn about absorbency and have the opportunity to carry out practical activities where they test the absorbency of different materials.
-They apply their findings from this investigation to design the perfect nappy.
+They apply their findings from this investigation to design an umbrella for a gingerbread man.
 Watch out, the children’s scientific thinking may change the future of our world.